HDR-Development/hdr-website/src/information/contribguide.md

 ** Only one of these flags should be `true` per move part, with the exception of `has_fall`.
 Data flags need to be defined per move part, as each part can have different data flags

 ### Info Data
-** Info data only needs to be defined in the first move part of each move if no subsequent move parts contain different values

 - `hitbox_start` - The starting frame of activity for the move part's hitboxes.
 If multiple hits, use array notation
 - `hitbox_end` - The ending frame of activity for the move part's hitboxes.
 If multiple hits, use array notation.
 For durations of a single frame, you can either set start and end to the same frame or only use start (if the last/only value)
 - `open_end` - Used if the hitbox has an arbitrary ending frame, such as being able to be interrupted at any point until some eventual period or the move continuing until it hits the ground.
 Two examples of this are Yoshi's Egg Roll and the falling portion of Egg Bomb